blagerweij/dotfiles/README.md

     Aborting

 This is because your $HOME folder might already have some stock configuration files which would be overwritten by Git.
 The solution is simple: back up the files if you care about them, remove them if you don't care.
-Then retry `myconfig checkout` until all local files are resolved.
+Then retry `dot checkout` until all local files are resolved.

-You're done, from now on you can now type myconfig commands to add and update your dotfiles:
+You're done, from now on you can now type `dot` commands to add and update your dotfiles:

-    myconfig status
+    dot status
-    myconfig add .vimrc
+    dot add .vimrc
-    myconfig commit -m "Add vimrc"
+    dot commit -m "Add vimrc"
-    myconfig add .bashrc
+    dot add .bashrc
-    myconfig commit -m "Add bashrc"
+    dot commit -m "Add bashrc"
-    myconfig push
+    dot push

+## Encrypting sensitive files

+Some files might contain passwords or other sensitive data.
+You can encrypt them using `git-crypt`:

+    dot crypt unlock

+Update the .gitattributes file in your home-dir to specify which files require encryption.

 ## Homebrew